Framing in Negotiation

 So, you’ve offered what you think is a great deal, but your counterpart doesn’t seem to agree.
 What’s the problem?
 The offer may be excellent—it’s how you’ve approached framing in negotiation that’s holding you back.

 The concept of framing in negotiation describes the fact that the way we describe our offers strongly affects how others view them.
 For example, research by Max Bazerman, Margaret Neale, and Tom Magliozzi finds that people tend to resist compromises—and to declare impasse—that are framed as losses rather than gains.
 Suppose that a company offers a recruit a $20,000 increase over her current salary of $100,000.
-This offer same offer of $120,000 is more likely to appeal to her than an offer framed as a $30,000 decrease from her request of a $150,000 salary.
+This offer of $120,000 is more likely to appeal to her than an offer framed as a $30,000 decrease from her request of a $150,000 salary.
 Stressing what the other party would gain rather than lose is an important form of framing in negotiation.

 Business Negotiation Strategies